 THE WASHING OF THE GLASSES

 rinse very well with clean, clear, hot water

-dry with a paper towel or a dedicated glass cloth (fluff-free)
+dry with paper towel or a dedicated glass cloth (fluff-free)

 never store wine glasses in 'aromatic' wooden cupboards

-sniff any batch of glasses before serving wines or sparkling wines in order to ensure that the glasses are neutral – even when they come out of storage boxes or trays.
+sniff any batch of glasses before serving wines or effervescence in order to ensure that the glasses are neutral - even when they come out of storage boxes or trays.

 If there is residue of any detergent or 'rinse aid' (as used in automatic dishwashers) left on the inner surface of the glass, the bubbles will not have anywhere from which to 'kick-off' and the effervescence will appear to be flat.